 - Professional-grade camera equipment may be securely attached to any surface, thanks to this tripod.

 - With a bubble level and a 360-degree panning bed, you’ll be able to manage your position precisely.

-- It has Gorilla Pod arms and hub adapter for attaching GoPro adapters, flash clips, and lighting fixtures, and microphones compatible with JOBY pro-level accessories.
+- It has Gorilla Pod arms and a hub adapter for attaching GoPro adapters, flash clips, lighting fixtures, and microphones compatible with JOBY pro-level accessories.

 Handheld light meters